Diwali: One festival, many customs

-(CNN) — Diwali is one of the most important Hindu festivals in India, but the colorful customs and meanings associated with it can vary a lot depending on whether you travel in the countryside or the city.
+(CNN) — Diwali is one of the most important Hindu festivals in India, but the colorful customs and meanings associated with it can vary depending on where you travel in the country.

-On the streets of densely populated cities such as Mumbai, Diwali is often a raucous affair, marked by a cacophony of firecrackers on the streets and a flourish of ceremonial gambling in the home.
+In the north, Diwali is often a raucous affair, marked by a cacophony of firecrackers on the streets and a flourish of ceremonial gambling in the home.

 The wealthier urban dwellers splurge on gold, jewelry, clothes and expensive gifts such as electronics, which they buy for themselves and their loved ones.

 In the quiet villages, such as those dotted around the vast state of Maharashtra in the west of India, the Festival of Lights celebration is generally a simpler affair, defined by humble offerings and wholesome feasts.

 Few, if any, firecrackers are burst and many follow their own particular tribal traditions.
 Most villagers try to buy new clothes, but few can afford gold, jewelry or elaborate gifts.

 The annual dates of Diwali are as fluid as types of revelry you'll find.
 It's generally celebrated for five days, with the biggest day being the third one.
 In 2018, northern India marks that day on Wednesday, November 7.
 However, it falls on Tuesday, November 6, in southern India, where it's called Deepavali.